Office of Admission COVID-19 Response

 - Parent Q&A with the Dean and Director of Admission

 - Admitted Student Hangouts with Current Reedies

 April 9 - The admission office launches one-on-one meetings for admitted and prospective students to meet with current Reedies.

 Admission representatives co-host the first virtual roundtable discussion with Reed faculty for admitted and prospective students.

-March 13 - The Admission Office postpones Reed Admitted Days I and II, Junior Visit Day III, Admitted student receptions, Junior Scholars visits to campus, and cancels all overnight visits to campus and outgoing spring travel.
-The office also suspends prospective student visits to campus for the remainder of the spring term, beginning on March 23
+March 13 - The admission office postpones Reed Admitted Days I and II, Junior Visit Day III, admitted student receptions, and junior scholars visits to campus and cancels all overnight visits to campus and outgoing spring travel.
+The office also suspends prospective student visits to campus for the remainder of the spring term beginning on March 23

-March 3 - Reed College establishes a COVID-19 task force charged with implementing recommendations made by government and public health authorities, including the Centers for Disease Control and Prevention (CDC), Oregon Health Authority, and Multnomah County Health, and responding to situations that might have been unique to Reed.
+March 3 - Reed College establishes a COVID-19 task force charged with implementing recommendations made by government and public health authorities—including the Centers for Disease Control and Prevention (CDC), the Oregon Health Authority, the Higher Education Coordinating Commission (HECC), and Multnomah County Health—and responding to situations that may be unique to Reed.